 Brief History of Český Šternberk

 Český Šternberk was founded in the 13th century by Zdeslav of Divišov, a nobleman whose coat of arms featured an eight-pointed star.
-Thus, the name of the castle.
+This is how the castle got its name.
 It combines the German words "Stern" (star) and "Berg" (hill).
-Subsequently, the name Sternberg was adopted by Zdeslav and his descendants.
+Zdeslav and his descendants subsequently adopted the name Sternberg.

-Perched on top of a steep hill with commanding views of the Sázava River, Český Šternberk was initially constructed as a stronghold to oversee trade routes and safeguard the nearby area.
-However, throughout the centuries, the castle has undergone numerous reconstructions, gradually evolving and transforming from a fortress into a comfortable noble residence.
+Perched on a steep hill overlooking the Sázava River, Český Šternberk was originally built as a stronghold to oversee trade routes and protect the surrounding area.
+Over the centuries, the castle underwent numerous reconstructions and gradually evolved from a fortress into a comfortable noble residence.

 A grand Knight Hall inside a castle, featuring ornate white stucco walls adorned with intricate carvings and coat of arms.
 Large portraits hang between the decorations, while a sparkling chandelier illuminates the room.
 Antique furniture, including armchairs and tables, is arranged on a patterned rug over a polished floor, giving the space an opulent atmosphere.

 At the beginning of the 20th century, Jiří Sternberg modernized Český Šternberk significantly.
-Among other things, he installed a gravity water system and electric lighting.
+Among other improvements, he installed a gravity-fed water system and electric lighting.
 He also filled the rooms with stylish furnishings and valuable art collections while preserving the medieval castle's external character.

 In 1949, following the rise of the communist regime, Český Šternberk was nationalized.
 However, Jiří Sternberg was appointed as the castle administrator.
 He worked and lived there until he passed away in 1965.
 In 1992, after the fall of Communism, Český Šternberk Castle was returned to the Sternberg family and still belongs to them.